techmely/hoc-lap-trinh/java-core/source/01-question-bank.md

 Dog extends Mammal

 Which of the following statements is true?
 (Choose one.)

-a.
-Line 5 will not compile.
+A. Line 5 will not compile.

-b.
-Line 6 will not compile.
+B. Line 6 will not compile.

-c.
-The code will compile but will throw an exception at line 6.
+C. The code will compile but will throw an exception at line 6.

-d.
-The code will compile and run. e.
+D. The code will compile and run. e.
-The code will compile and run, but the cast in line 6 is not required and can be eliminated. f.
+The code will compile and run, but the cast in line 6 is not required and can be eliminate
+D. f.

-Answer: D
+ANSWER: D
 MARK:
 1
+CHAPTER:

 MIX
 CHOICES: